god-plans/god-panel-documention/content/getting-started/index.md

 ### Route Configuration

-God Panel uses **file-based routing** with Nuxt 3.
+God Panel uses **file-based routing** with nuxt 4.
 Pages are automatically created from files in the `app/pages/` directory:

 ```
 app/pages/